• Home

 The really good thing about it is that it doesn’t taste ‘healthy’.
 It tastes like it is an indulgent, rich and creamy pasta dish.

-Which type of cream cheese to use?
+Which type of cream cheese is recommended to use?

 Cream cheese or soft cheese is an ingredient I always have in my fridge.
 You will always find a full fat cream cheese in my fridge for baking, and a low fat cream cheese for dishes like this.